raspberrypi/documentation/remote-access/ssh/windows.md

 # SSH using Windows

-Depending on the version of Windows you are using, and what software you may already have installed, you may need to download an SSH client.
-The most commonly used client is called PuTTY, and can be downloaded from [greenend.org.uk](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
+Depending on the version of Windows you are using and what software you have already installed, you may need to download an SSH client.
+The most commonly used client is called PuTTY and can be downloaded from [greenend.org.uk](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 Look for `putty.exe` under the heading `For Windows on Intel x86`.